stackhpc/ansible-slurm-appliance/README.md

 ## Overview of directory structure

-Further information on each of these is provided in the relevent directory's `README.md`.

 - `environments/`: Contains configurations for both a "common" environment and one or more environments derived from this for your site.
 These define ansible inventory and may also contain provisioning automation such as Terraform or OpenStack HEAT templates.
 - `ansible/`: Contains the ansible playbooks to configure the infrastruture.
-- `packer/`: Contains automation to use Packer to build compute nodes for an enviromment.
+- `packer/`: Contains automation to use Packer to build compute nodes for an enviromment - see the README in this directory for further information.

 ## Creating a Slurm appliance

 NB: This section describes generic instructions - check for any environment-specific instructions in `environments/<environment>/README.md` before starting.

-1. Activate the environment - this is REQUIRED before any other commands are run:
+1. Activate the environment - this **must be done** before any other commands are run:

         source environments/<environment>activate